 MERV Rating Chart

-Use the following MERV rating chart to determine the best filter for your application.
+When you need to compare filter options from different suppliers, a MERV rating chart can come in handy.
+Being the standard for measuring and reporting air filter efficiency, MERV ratings help you select the right product for your operation.
 Fab-Tex supplies air filters for industrial dust collectors and air pollution control uses.

 Std.
 52.2 Min.